MFR6340/theenglishextension.org/open-world-2/unit-4: Reach for Stars.md

 <img src="imgurlinkhere.png" width="25%" />

 We should all be proud of the job we do, whatever we may do.
 In this fun short story we learn about the amazing skills of man who hitches a ride into the city.
-(Lexile Level     )
+There's a great twist at the end.

 <a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
 <a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MDg2NDA4OSwtNjQ4Mzg4NDIyLDIwOD
+eyJoaXN0b3J5IjpbLTEyMTIxNDM4MjEsLTY0ODM4ODQyMiwyMD
-A3MzQ3MDYsOTYxMjE0OTMzXX0=
+gwNzM0NzA2LDk2MTIxNDkzM119
 -->